Jeifai/JeifaiBack/README.md

 Here everything happening behind the scenes of Jaifai.

-There are currently 4 programs available:
+There are currently 1 program available:

 * *scrape*: extract data from the web
-* *match*: create relations between job offers and keywords
-* *notify*: whenever a match happens, notify all the interested users
-* *check*: identitfy whenever a scrape returns bad results

 ## Scrape